-Get into a meditation posture.
+Preparation: Get into a meditation posture.
 Close your eyes and relax with a few deep breaths.
-Place your hands on the knees with or without hand mudras.
+Place your hands on the knees.
 Proceed to the next step when you are ready.

 Inhalation: Roll the tongue into a tube by curling the sides.
 The tongue should look like a folded taco (U-shaped).
 Stick it out by 3/4-inch.
 Inhale through the mouth as if sipping air through a straw.
-Keep your chest open.
-It should not cave while inhaling.
+Keep your chest open and feel the cool air through your chest and torso.

-Breath Retention: Close the mouth and swallow/gulp the breath.
-At this point, you can retain the breath for as long as comfortable.
-Beginners should focus on the inhale and exhale for the first week of practice.
-Add retention later.
+Breath Retention: Withdraw your tongue, close the mouth, and swallow/gulp the breath.
+At this point, you can retain the breath for as long as comfortable (optional).
+Beginners should focus on the inhale-exhale for the first week.
+Add breath retention later.

 Exhalation: Exhale gently through the nostrils to empty the lungs.
-This is one round of Sheetali pranayama.
+With this, you have completed one round of Sheetali pranayama.

 Time and Duration

-Practice it as and when needed but always on an empty stomach.
+Practice Sheetali Pranayama as and when needed but always on an empty stomach.